ldaub1/GitStage/README.md

     To initialize a repository use the method Git.initializeRepo(repoPath).
 The repoPath should just be the name of what you want to call the folder.
 If you want to initialize it inside of another folder, you can do that by extending the path like so: Git.initializeRepo(anotherFolder/whateverYouWantToCallYourRepo).
     To delete a repository, use the method Git.deleteRepo(repoPath).
 This is pretty self-explanatory.
 It works recursively.

+    To stage a file, use Git.makeBlob(filePath, repoPath).
+You need to pass in the file that you want to stage as well as the folder that it is in.
+This will do all of the stuff that Git does when you stage a file.
+You can also use Git.stageFile(same parameters) if you prefer.
+This is the exact same method as makeBlob.

     The Util class contains many helpful methods for your convenience.
 You are encouraged to read the method descriptions.

 EDGE CASES: